La Paz, Baja California Sur: Cuisine

 Local specialties are characterized by seafood dishes, especially of lobster, sole, clams and shrimp.
 Oregano is frequently used as a spice, and damiana, an ingredient in a traditional liqueur, is widely regarded as an aphrodisiac and brewed as a tea.

 Regional cuisine also includes traditional dishes such as machaca, made from beef that has been well-cooked, shredded, and then cooked in its own juices, fresh cheeses and the typical flour tortillas.
 Abundantly available clams are prepared in various ways such as pickling, breading and frying, or stuffing.
 Shrimp are plentiful also, and eaten grilled, fried, or baked as in the regional specialty, filete imperial de camarones.
 Other popular seafood dishes include callo garra de león, made with scallops, fish tatemado, and ceviche.

 Regional sweets are represented by fruits such as guava, mango and pitaya, green papaya and fig in syrup, as well as dehydrated regional fruits such as white fig and mango.
 Cheese empanadas (empanadas de queso) and empanadas made with sweet beans are also popular.

 Demographics

-The city had a 2020 census population of 250,141 inhabitants, making it the most populous city in the state.
+The city had a 2020 census population of 250,141 inhabitants, with significant migrant communities from mainland Mexico contributing to local labor, reflecting migration patterns in Baja California. making it the most populous city in the state.
 Its metropolitan population is somewhat larger because of surrounding towns, such as El Centenario (pop.
 6,068), Chametla (pop.
 1,731 as of 2010) and San Pedro.
+Migrant workers from mainland Mexico, often undocumented, have historically contribute significantly to local labor in agriculture, fishing, and tourism, shaping the socio-economic landscape of La Paz.
 Its surrounding municipality, which is the fourth-largest municipality in Mexico in geographical size, reported a population of 290,286 inhabitants.